Moreover, email marketing has stood the test of time, known as a highly result-oriented method to reach audiences and connect in the long term.

 It can offer actionable tips, guides, e-books, free resources, free trials, and other content-driven elements to offer.

 You have to put yourself into your customers’ shoes and think about what kind of information will be useful for them

 Customizing Email Design For Dark Mode Users

 You need to optimize the email design to make their reading experience at night better.
-Dark mode has been one of the trendiest email marketing practices last year and it continues as well.
+The dark mode was one of the trendiest email marketing practices last year, and it continues as well.